marciofrayze/simple-tomboy-server/README.txt

 ===================

-Simple Tomboy Server is a software that allows you to read all notes created with the Tomboy software from anyware in the world using a web-browser.
+Simple Tomboy Server is a software that allows you to read all notes created with the Tomboy software from anywhere in the world using a web-browser.